Chittaranjan: Facilities

 Chittaranjan, an ISO 14001 certified township has neatly arranged row-houses, broad, clean roads, greenery and lakes.
 The township houses over 9300 quarters of various types and sizes for the employees of CLW.

 All these quarters are neatly grouped under various areas (equivalent to wards in cities) with each area having its own Primary Health Unit (locally famous as dispensary), marketplace, primary school, and a community hall.
 In addition to the dispensaries in each area, Chittaranjan also has its own 200-bed hospital - the Kasturba Gandhi Hospital.

 Being a railway colony, a total of 3 DVC (Damodar Valley Corporation) power lines enters Chittaranjan to ensure a proper 24hrs electricity supply to the railway colony.

 The Diminutive Hilltop is the main water treatment plant located in Chittaranjan where water is purified and supplied to the households generally twice a day, though the main infrastructures (like the hospital and GM office) receive a non-stop water supply.

 It also has two playgrounds: the Oval Ground and the Srilata Ground, which holds sub-divisional tournaments.
 There is also a helipad built at the Oval ground, used by visiting delegates.

 In addition to this, Chittaranjan has two multi-sport stadiums, two swimming pools, a basketball court, a badminton court, a lawn tennis court, football grounds, a gymnasium and a fully air-conditioned indoor stadium.

 Chittaranjan has a dedicated officer's club popularly called as the Chittaranjan Club which is used by officers for recreational purposes.

 Chittaranjan also has its own cinema theatre known as "Ranjan" which primarily shows Hindi and Bengali movies in addition to this it also has many centres for recreational purposes and extracurricular activities like singing and martial arts.

 Rabindra Manch holds a majority of theatre performances.
 T There are many community halls which hold festivals like Durga Puja and are used for parties.

 There is also a park situated at the heart of city known as Children's Park.

 There is also a riverine front of Ajay River which makes it an excellent picnic spot.

 A permit pass is required to enter Chittaranjan.
 There are three gates to enter or leave the township which are protected by the armed RPF (Railway Protection Force).

 Environment

-Chittaranjan is known for its greenery and excellent atmosphere.
-The government takes special initiatives to make the environment cleaner and hygienic.
+Chittaranjan is known for its greenery.
+The government takes initiatives to make the environment cleaner and hygienic.
 The city houses four lakes.
 Many species of migratory birds visit this city during the winter.
-A total of more than 200 species of birds can be seen here.
-Making it a wonderful place for bird watchers.
-This planned suburb is featured with its sophisticated sanitary system and clean streets.
+A total of more than 200 species of birds can be seen here, making it a place for bird watchers.
+This planned suburb is featured with its sanitary system and clean streets.

 Chittaranjan has been given a Golden Peacock award by Lalu Prasad Yadav, former Railway Minister for the ISO-14001 certified green city, which is generally called "Swarg" (meaning: "Heaven").